Arçelik: Technology and innovations

 Arçelik has 17 R&D centers globally.
 Some of its innovative products include the first automated Turkish coffee maker Telve, the first washing machine in the industry made from recycled materials and tumble dryer with pet hair removal.

-As of 2022, Arçelik is #67 on WIPO’s ranking for "Companies That Filed the Most International Patent Applications" and is the only entrant to the list from Türkiye.
+As of 2022, Arçelik is #67 on WIPO’s ranking for "Companies That Filed the Most International Patent Applications" and is the only entrant to the list from Turkey.